AliceNN-ucdenver/Iasa/career.md

 **Don't try to be someone you're not.** Authenticity beats perfection every time.
 Buffy was most effective when she embraced being both a teenager and a supernatural warrior, not when she tried to be perfect at either.

 **Don't network only when you need something.** Build relationships before you need them.
-Buffy didn't start building her support network after she faced the Master—she cultivated those relationships from the beginning.
+Buffy didn't start building her support network after she faced the Master she cultivated those relationships from the beginning.

 **Don't assume good work speaks for itself.** You need to translate your work into business impact language.
 Your technical brilliance means nothing if nobody understands its value.